 Funeral Directors Category: North West England

-His HQ is a converted 1940s public mortuary at the entrance to the Park cemetery and crematorium at Lytham St Anne’s.
-On his website, Nick describes it as “Beautifully sited in leafy parkland adjacent to the crematorium, with woodpeckers, foxes, and abundant wildlife quite literally on the doorstep, this is a most fitting last resting place prior to cremation.”
-Sound a bit fanciful?
+The Simplicity HQ is a converted 1940s public mortuary, at the entrance to the Park cemetery and crematorium at Lytham St Anne’s.
+It’s the most beautiful, tranquil location.
+On the website, it is described as “Beautifully sited in leafy parkland adjacent to the crematorium, with woodpeckers, foxes, and abundant wildlife quite literally on the doorstep, this is a most fitting last resting place prior to cremation.”
+Sounds a bit fanciful?
 Actually, this turns out to be a factually accurate description.
 It’s a lovely spot.

-Nick’s clients never get to see his HQ, so you wouldn’t be surprised if, inside, it wasn’t anything special.
+Nick’s clients never get to see where their relatives are looked after, so you wouldn’t be surprised if, inside, it wasn’t anything special.
 Well, we look behind the scenes to make sure that outward appearances are reflected behind the scenes.
-We were amazed to find that Nick has converted it beautifully – it’s as good as the best funeral homes, fully equipped to the highest standard.
-It’s one of the reasons why those who know him hold him in such high esteem.
+We were amazed to find that Nick had converted it beautifully – it’s as good as the best funeral homes, fully equipped to the highest standard.
+It’s one of the reasons why we are happy to recommend this company.

 Find out more about direct cremation here: What is direct cremation?

 Direct cremation means no public, ceremonial funeral – so this section doesn’t apply.
-Nick does not customarily use a hearse, unless you ask for one.
-He transports people who have died in a specially converted black Ford Galaxy.
+People who have died are transported in a specially converted black Ford Galaxy.

-Nick likes to do things as they ought to be done – he’s a stickler for that, right down to the smallest details.
+Following in Nick’s footsteps, Jon likes to do things as they ought to be done – he’s a stickler for that, right down to the smallest details.
 This means that he’s a very safe pair of hands – he’ll do what you ask and he’ll do it well.
 Even more important, he treats people who have died with the greatest respect.
-There’s absolutely nothing ‘second class’ about his service.
+There’s absolutely nothing ‘second class’ about this service.

-A very high-class, low-cost service offered by a very decent and honest person who looks after people who have died with great care and has given faultless service all the years we have known him.
+A very high-class, low-cost service created by a very decent and honest person who looks after people who have died with great care and has given faultless service all the years we have known him, which is now in the care of a similarly genuine, nice person in Jon Holt-Weaver.
+We would have no hesitation entrusting the care of a person who wanted a direct cremation to Jon and Angela, in fact, this is the only direct cremation company that we are happy to recommend.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by us.